Introduction to App Analytics Tools

-App Analytics is the process where team test and analyze the data and understand how users are engaged with their application.
-App Analytics helps to understand user interest in the app, and how well the system is performing.
-What features are missing?
+App Analytics is the process where the team test and analyze the data and understand how users are engaged with their application.
+App Analytics helps to understand user interest in the app and how well the system performs.
+What are features missing?
 In short, it gives the overall performance of the application.
 To perform this analysis, the team uses tools.
-App analytics tools analyze the performance of the app and help you to gain a good understanding of the interaction between the use and app and how app can be optimized to reach the goals.
+App analytics tools analyze the app’s performance and help you understand the user’s interaction and how the app can be optimized to reach the goals.

 Top 10 App Analytics Tools

 Here we discuss the top 10 app analytics tools:

 - Localytics: Localytics is the best app analytics tool.
 It is a cloud-based analytics tool that targets every customer from media, travel, business, retail, and lifestyle.
 Its retention feature generates an analysis that pinpoints reasons for business problems, such as low conversion rates, drop-offs, and reduced client retention.
 It also provides customized notifications and recommendations and personalized messaging features.
 Localytics understand and stop.
 Customer churn, app uninstall and encourage conversation using predictive analytics.
 Localytics engage across various mobile app channels, including app and web push, in-app message band app inbox.

 - Google Analytics: Another best app analytics tool is google analytics which tracks and reports the application’s traffic.
 It follows the user’s various activities, such as session duration, bounce rate, pages per session, etc. It is integrated with google ads.
 It identifies the poorly performing pages with techniques such as funnel visualization, where users come from, their geographical position, and how long they stay.
 Google Analytics also provides advanced features such as customer visitor segmentation.